The Atheist Bible, CC-BY Fabian M. Suchanek

 3. During mass, the bread used during the ceremony is a symbol of the body of Jesus.

 Thus, each such denomination is again a belief system in the sense of this book.
-Since all Christian denominations share the core beliefs of Christianity (regardless of if they add their own) every adherent of such a denomination is also an adherent of Christianity as a whole.
+And since all Christian denominations share the core beliefs of Christianity (regardless of if they add their own), every adherent of such a denomination is also an adherent of Christianity.

-Most religions have several such denominations 4.
-Christianity, for example, is split into Catholic, Anglican, Protestant and Orthodox denominations .
+Most religions have several such denominations.
+Christianity, for example, is split into Catholic, Anglican, Protestant, and Orthodox denominations.
 Denominations also exist in Islam, Hinduism, Judaism, and other religions.

 A Christian was walking across a bridge one day, and he saw a man about to jump off.